How Outdoor Conditions Affect Brass and Copper Pipes?

 Brass pipes have the following advantages:

-- Higher strength in varied temperatures.
+- Higher strength across a range of temperatures.

 Due to these characteristics, brass is ranked among corrosion-resistant plumbing pipes that many engineers use in challenging outdoor engineering tasks.